 Customers sometimes choose to go a different route after their lease ends, and they need to terminate a lease or not renew it.
-Leasing companies help customers to end their current contracts to make sure that everything is met.
+Copier leasing in Portland helps customers to end their current contracts to make sure that everything is met.

-Most leasing companies have changed the end of lease terms on their contracts to be more customer-friendly.
+Most copier leasing companies have changed the end-of-lease terms on their contracts to be more customer-friendly.
 They want people to do business with them because it is a great fit, and not because they are forced to because of a contract.
 They also want to leave their doors open to any customer who decides to go in a different direction.

 People lease copiers and other machines to give themselves the flexibility and ability to make changes.
 Before you sign any lease, you should make sure that the contract that you are signing will help you get that, even if the flexibility means the change is to a different company.
 Here are the three things that you should be careful about when leasing a copier.

 Most leases have an evergreen clause that shows that if a letter of intent is not filed during a specific time, the lease will renew automatically for a year.
 The best way for the customers is monthly renewals, once the lease contract is satisfied, return instructions will be issued.
 Once the return instructions are issued, and the equipment is shipped back, the lease will stop but not until then.

 Make sure that the lease will allow you to return the Copier early.

 The lease should allow an early return, but of course, not an early return without payment because that will be unrealistic.
 If you want to buy out a contract, you should be allowed to return the copier.